gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 </div>
 <br/>
-Here, we'll be using spatial hashing to generate the structure and the update is as follows:
+Here, we'll be using spatial hashing to generate the structure, and the update is as follows:

 1. Once a frame, go through all the cells (initially, there are none) and check whether the decay has completed; evict as required.
 1. Every time the cache is looked up, do the following: